Cu7l4ss/CLMailer/README.md

 Use any smtp server, preferably gmail(just easier).

 #### Instructions
-1. Change the gmail_user and gmail_pwd variables to your own
+1. Change the user_name and user_pwd variables to your own or you can just specify them with -u "user:pass" option
 2. Change the default message and subject strings in the defMessage variable
 3. Attachments are seperated with commas.
 Absolute paths only!